If you can not view this in your eMail program, please click here.

 Dear Friends of the Ashram,

-Our evening aarati will remain at 6pm through the month of April changing to 7pm on May first.
-Morning aarati will continue to be at 7am.
-This month our new-moon fire ceremony is on Saturday, April 5 (day one of Spring Navratri) and the full-moon fire ceremony is on Sunday, April 20 (Hanuman's birthday).
+The new-moon fire ceremony is on Friday, August 1 and the full-moon fire ceremony is on Saturday, August 16.
+There is a second new-moon fire ceremony on Saturday, August 30.
 All fire ceremonies begin at 10:08am and are followed by a meal.
 If you would like to participate by sponsoring a fire, we would like to send you a blessed item from the ceremony.
 They are:

 - $27 sponsorship - copper, brass, nickel Om Namah Shivaya bracelet